RafflePress Logo

 The easiest way to manage your contest is to run it directly from your own website, where you can have full control over the design and how you capture entries.

-If you have a WordPress website, one of the easiest ways to run a contest is by using a dedicated giveaway plugin like RafflePress.
+If you have a WordPress website, one of the easiest ways to run your simple contest ideas is by using a dedicated giveaway plugin like RafflePress.
 It makes setting up contests incredibly simple and easy.

 Here are just some of the benefits of using RafflePress to run your contest: